ebmdatalab/openprescribing-public-database/README.md

 FROM ebmdatalab.public_draft.prescribing <--- this tells the query which tables to look at.
 In this case the prescribing table.

-WHERE bnf_code = '0501013K0%' <---- this chooses a BNF code that starts with the code for co-amoxiclav.
+WHERE bnf_code LIKE '0501013K0%' <---- this chooses a BNF code that starts with the code for co-amoxiclav.
 See below for more info.

 AND month = '2019-07-01' <---- this chooses the month.
 You have to select the first day of the month to get results as prescribing data is released monthly